hortonworks/cloudbreak/docs/insights.md

 - it runs the Baywatch server that is responsible for collecting the operational logs from the cluster
 - it runs a Kerberos KDC container if Kerberos is configured

-###Hadoop logs
+**Logs**

+*Hadoop logs*

 Hadoop logs are available from the host and from the container as well in the `/hadoopfs/fs1/logs` directory.

-###Ambari db
+*Ambari logs*

+For Ambari logs you can use our helper function, `ambari-log`.
+For further information please check the *Helper functions* section.
+Alternatively you watch the Ambari logs on the host instance as well under the ``/hadoopfs/fs1/logs` folder as well.

+**Ambari database**

 Ambari's database runs on the `cbgateway` node inside a PostgreSQL docker container.
-To access it ssh to the gateway node and run the following command:
+To access it SSH to the `gateway` node and run the following command:

 ```
 [cloudbreak@vmcbgateway0 ~]$ sudo docker exec -it ambari_db psql -U postgres